-One of the best ways to prepare for the LSAT is by becoming familiar with the questions you may be asked on the exam.
-Start your preparation below.
+One of the best ways to prepare for the LSAT is by becoming familiar with LSAT practice questions.
+Start your preparation by answering our LSAT questions below.

 Summary: Try a free LSAT practice test below to see what you know, and what you don't know.
-For more help, check out a LSAT prep course.
+For more help, consider one of the best LSAT prep courses.

 The LSAT was developed in order to assess the necessary skills needed in order to be successful in law school, including: